DevOps in AWS: CloudFormation, CodeCommit, CodePipeline, and CodeDeploy

 CloudFormation init instructions can be grouped into multiple configuration sets.
 I strongly suggest you take advantage of this to allow greater resource isolation and more modular configurations (i.e., template fragments that can more easily be reused).
 With its procedural template instructions, CloudFormation doesn’t necessarily support DRY coding practices – and nor should it.

 Note: this isn’t the only way to ensure common components are always rolled into the stack.
-In a previous post, I wrote about the advantages and trade-offs for scripted launches vs. the use of pre-baked, customised machine images.
+In a previous post on architecting on AWS, I wrote about the advantages and trade-offs for scripted launches vs. the use of pre-baked, customised machine images.

 Once you reach that point, you should start to explore the use of Continuous Deployment solutions that can hook into AWS for a more automated management of stacks across multiple environments.